 (4) Except in so far as the Authority is required under this Act, or under the terms of any agreement relating to any house taken over by the Authority under this Act, to provide a house for any Government employee, the Authority is not required to provide a house for any Government employee and may let any house to a person other than such an employee at such rent and upon such terms and conditions as it thinks fit.

+[Section 18 amended by No. 28 of 2006 s.
+301.]

 19. Powers of Authority

-Subject to this Act, the Authority has and may exercise the following powers, in addition to any other powers conferred on the Authority by this Act —
+Subject to this Act, the Authority has and may exercise the following powers, in addition to any other powers conferred on the Authority by this or any other Act —

 (a) subject to the provisions of the Planning and Development Act 2005, to plan and subdivide any land acquired by the Authority under this Act;